peteroupc/peteroupc.github.io/random.md

 - MUST consist of data that ultimately derives from the output of one or more [**nondeterministic sources**](#Nondeterministic_Sources_and_Seed_Generation), where the output is at least as hard to predict as ideal random data with as many bits as the _security strength_, and
 - MAY be mixed with arbitrary data other than the seed as long as the result is no easier to predict<sup>[**(2)**](#Note2)</sup>.

 The RNG MAY reseed itself from time to time, using a newly generated seed as described earlier.
-If the implementation reseeds, it SHOULD do so as often as feasible (whenever doing so would not slow down applications undesirably).
+If the RNG reseeds, it SHOULD do so as often as feasible (whenever doing so would not slow down applications undesirably).
 If the RNG reseeds if it would generate more than a threshold number of bits without reseeding, that threshold SHOULD be 2<sup>67</sup> or less.

 <a id=Examples></a>
 ### Examples